mcsammon/mcsammon.github.io/research.md

 ## Papers In Preparation

-# Earnings Announcements and the Rise of Passive Ownership (Updated 6/2020)
+# Earnings Announcements and the Rise of Passive Ownership (Job Market Paper, Updated 6/2020)

 <p>
   <a href="/images/sammon_2020_data.pdf" target="_blank">